akpw/mktxp/README.md

 ## Description
 MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.\
-It enables gathering metrics across multiple routers, all easily configurable via built-in CLI interface.
+It gathers  rich set of metrics across multiple routers, all easily configurable via built-in CLI interface.
+Apart from it's main functionality, MKTXP can also print some of the metrics directly on the command line (see a WiFi Clients example below).

-MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+For effortless visualisation of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 <img src="https://akpw-s3.s3.eu-central-1.amazonaws.com/mktxp_black.png" width="530" height="620">